dlivingston/resume/CoverLetter/CoverLetter.md

 Dear Hiring Manager,

-I’m a senior frontend engineer with 12+ years of experience building and owning scalable, user-centered web applications across product, enterprise, and consulting environments.
-My work focuses on frontend architecture, accessibility, and performance — delivering UI systems that are clear, maintainable, and built to evolve over time.

-I specialize in owning frontend work end to end: partnering with design and product, setting standards and structure, and translating requirements into high-quality interfaces using modern frontend technologies.
-I’ve worked extensively with React, TypeScript, Angular, and Vue, and I’m comfortable operating in complex, cross-functional environments where judgment and clarity matter.
+I’m excited to apply for the Senior Software Engineer (Full Stack) role at Setpoint.
+The opportunity to help shape DataOS - modernizing how critical data and documents are verified, stored, and trusted in asset-backed lending—aligns strongly with my background building high-impact, product-driven software in complex, regulated domains.

+I bring over 12 years of experience as a senior frontend and full-stack engineer, with deep expertise in TypeScript and React and a strong track record of owning features end-to-end—from early design through production delivery.
+I’ve worked extensively on client-facing, mission-critical systems where clarity, performance, and trust matter, often operating in high-autonomy environments with evolving requirements.
+I’m especially drawn to Setpoint’s emphasis on ownership, speed, and close collaboration across product, design, and leadership.

+My experience spans building API-driven applications, designing reusable component systems, and partnering closely with backend and DevOps teams to deliver scalable solutions in cloud-based environments.
+While my strongest background is on the frontend, I’ve worked across the stack with Python-based services and data-centric systems, and I’m comfortable ramping quickly where needed to support end-to-end ownership.
+I also have a growing interest in applying AI and LLM-powered tooling responsibly to streamline workflows and improve user outcomes—particularly in document-heavy, compliance-sensitive contexts.

+What excites me most about Setpoint is the combination of real-world impact, technical depth, and product focus.
+I enjoy environments where engineers are trusted to make decisions, ask the right questions, and ship meaningful improvements that directly support customers and the business.

-I’d welcome the opportunity to contribute that experience to your team.
-Examples of my work, along with additional background, can be found in my portfolio and links below.
-Thank you for your time and consideration.
+I’d love the opportunity to contribute my experience, curiosity, and ownership mindset to the team and help shape the future of DataOS.
+Thank you for your time and consideration - I look forward to the possibility of connecting.

 Best regards,
 Donald Livingston